-The class also has Main Lesson blocks on Measurement.
 The relationship with time comes first and outwardly we see this in their ability to keep time and rhythm in music.
 Beat becomes part of their lives.
-They can see rhythm in other parts of their lives too and, whereas it was unobtrusively supportive when they were little, now it becomes conscious and they say 'why do
+They can see rhythm in other parts of their lives too and, whereas it was unobtrusively supportive when they were little, now it becomes conscious and they say 'why do we always ...?' and anticipate the lessons that are coming without having to look at the timetable.
+They are introduced experientially to the measurement of time through the seasons, months, weeks, days, hours and seconds; to the imperial measurement of distance, and then to the imperial and metric measurement of liquid volume and weight.